5/12/2025

 speaker

-Analyst, Seafield
+Analyst, Seafield Partners

-Okay, thank you for that.
-And then and secondly, I know you're focused on investing in both the go to market and the product throughout the remainder of this year.
-I'm wondering if you could detail specific areas of the go to market that you're looking to invest in more.
+Okay.
+Thank you for that.
+And then, and secondly, I know you're focused on investing in both the go-to market and the product throughout the remainder of this year.
+I'm wondering if you could detail specific areas of the go-to market that you're looking to invest in more.
 And if you're seeing any initial impact from these changes so far in 2Q.

 speaker